VectoDE/VectoDE/README.md

 ## 💼 Projects

+- **NodCord**: A Node.js RestFul API with Express.js and an integrated discord bot with discord.js v14 with a integrated dashboard wich can control everything of this application.
+Its useable directly in the api the frontend and you can use the frontend outsite of the api.
 - **Serverwerk Team Management System & API**: Complete team management system for a minecraft network in vue.js with a backend of node.js with mysql.
 - **Backend API**: A complete backend api for a blog, e-commerce, ticketing, management of additional things, it have much more then this.
 - **System Discord Bot**: A Discord bot for managing servers with a web dashboard.
 Built with NodeJS, EJS, and CSS.